 Leak Detection

-If you believe your consumption is due to a malfunctioning meter or other factor beyond your control, please call us and we will send out a crew to re-read your meter and be sure it is functioning properly.
-If your meter is in fact properly functioning you will be billed $80 for this service.
+If you believe your consumption is due to a malfunctioning meter or other factors beyond your control, please contact us.
+We will re-read your meter to test its functionality.
+PLEASE NOTE if the meter is functioning properly, you will be billed $80 for this service (no charge if found to be misreading).

 Water Conservation: Department of Health - Office of Drinking Water